spieglt/fb-delete/README.md

 Heavily modified fork of https://github.com/spieglt/fb-delete.
 Credit goes to spieglt for the code base.
+The read me below is his work.
+I haven't had a chance to re do it for the GUI updates. :)